 - Recommended: ENGL 610: Practicum in Health Humanities or 611: Narrative, Literature and Medicine: Advanced Interdisciplinary Seminar.
-ENGL 610 offers a hands-on introduction to health humanities topics, methods, and concepts, while ENGL 611 offers an introduction to principles of close reading and theories of genre, with an emphasis on literary forms of analysis.
+ENGL 610 offers a hands-on introduction to health humanities topics, methods, and concepts, while ENGL 611 offers an introduction to principles of close reading and theories of genre, with an emphasis on analysis of life writing.

 - For the remaining courses, students should choose courses that allow them to explore their interests, including a foreign language if desired.

-The oral defense of the non-thesis option project constitutes the exam for this MA.
+- Oral Defense: The oral defense of the non-thesis option project constitutes the comprehensive exam for this MA.